-4.32 The landfill site survey did not identify any future opportunities for non-inert landfill, which leaves a deficit in capacity for non-inert waste, even when the contracted LACW capacity at Arpley Landfill, Warrington is taken into account.
-Therefore, Merseyside and Halton will need to continue to rely on neighbouring authorities for landfill provision of non-inert waste.

-4.33 As discussed in the evidence base section, Merseyside and Halton has liaised with neighbouring waste planning authorities regarding availability of non-inert landfill capacity.
-Unfortunately, each of the neighbouring WPAs have only accounted for their own needs when determining landfill capacity requirements, and are not in favour of making provision for Merseyside and Halton.

-4.34 However, the waste management industry operates commercial contracts across local authority boundaries, and discussion with landfill operators across the region has been more positive with strong indications that the capacity requirements of Merseyside and Halton can be easily met within the region, although some of these sites will also be subject to planning applications extending timescales for landfill operations.
+- 4.33 The landfill site survey did not identify any future opportunities for non-inert landfill, which leaves a deficit in capacity for non-inert waste, even when the contracted LACW capacity at Arpley Landfill, Warrington is taken into account.
+Therefore, Merseyside and Halton will need to continue to rely on neighbouring authorities for landfill provision of non-inert waste. - 4.34 As discussed in the evidence base (Section 2), Merseyside and Halton has liaised with neighbouring waste planning authorities regarding availability of non-inert landfill capacity.
+Unfortunately, each of the neighbouring WPAs have only accounted for their own needs when determining landfill capacity requirements, and are not in favour of making provision for Merseyside and Halton. - 4.35 However, the waste management industry operates commercial contracts across local authority boundaries, and discussion with landfill operators across the region has been more positive with strong indications that the capacity requirements of Merseyside and Halton can be easily met within the region, although some of these sites will also be subject to planning applications extending timescales for landfill operations.
 The response from industry is backed up by the report, Nationally, Regionally and Sub-Regionally Significant Waste Management Facilities (October 2008), produced for the former Regional Assembly to support RSS, which indicates that landfill sites across the NW region should be considered as regionally significant facilities.

-4.35 In addition to this reassurance from industry, the Waste DPD includes a criteria based policy WM15 enabling unallocated sites to be assessed for suitability as future landfill.
-Finally, the Waste DPD has also built in flexibility within its built capacity requirements to accommodate for waste that may be imported for treatment from outside the sub-region to compensate for residual waste which is exported to landfill, as illustrated in figure 2.8.
+4.36 In addition to this reassurance from industry, the Waste LP includes criteria based policies WM7 for time extensions for existing operational landfill capacity and WM15 enabling unallocated sites to be assessed for suitability as future landfill.
+Finally, the Waste LP has also built in flexibility within its built capacity requirements to accommodate for waste that may be imported for treatment from outside the sub-region to compensate for residual waste which is exported to landfill, as illustrated in Table 2.7.